 Hello My Fishing Cape Cod!
 As many of you know, I have a serious passion for food and cooking.

-Of course since I am married to a fisherman, it's pretty common that I'm cooking something involving haddock, tautog, sea bass or some other fish.
+Of course since I am married to a fisherman, it's pretty common that I'm cooking something involving haddock, tautog, black sea bass or some other fish.

 However, if you're not careful, fish can get boring real quick.

 So with that in mind, today I am sharing 5 of my all time favorite side dishes, which you can use to pair with your own fish dinners.

 Anytime I serve this, it's gone in about 5 seconds.
 Not only is it delicious, but it is so easy to make.
 Greek Orzo salad goes particularly well with my Citrus Striped Bass recipe.